Constables in the United States: Kentucky

 In Kentucky, constables are elected from each magistrate district in the state.
 There are between three and eight magistrate districts in each county.
 Under Section 101 of the Kentucky Constitution, constables are considered peace officers and have the same countywide jurisdiction as the county sheriff.

 Prior to the 1970s, the main function of the constables was to provide court service and security to the justice of the peace courts.
 However, since these have been eliminated by judicial reform, the office of constable now has few real functions.
 Constables still have the power to execute warrants, subpoenas, summonses and other court documents, and are required to execute any court process given to them.
 Constables are also permitted to carry firearms in the performance of their duties.
-In addition, constables who take office prior to January 1, 2023 also have full law enforcement powers, including power of arrest.
+Constables who took office prior to January 1, 2023 have full law enforcement powers, including power of arrest.
+All constables who take office after that date must undergo police training and certification in order to have law enforcement powers, and constables who took office prior to that date will lose their powers on January 1, 2027 unless they have since undergone the required training and certification.
 On the approval of the fiscal court (the legislature of the county) they may equip their vehicles with oscillating blue lights and sirens.

 Most constables in Kentucky are not paid a salary, but are paid fees for services rendered.
-However, state law provides for payment of an annual salary of $9,600 to constables in counties with a population of over 250,000; as of the 2000 U.S. Census, this only applies in Louisville Metro/Jefferson County and the Lexington-Fayette Urban County government.
+However, state law provides for payment of an annual salary of $9,600 to constables in counties with a population of over 250,000; as of the 2000 U.S. census, this only applies in Louisville Metro/Jefferson County and the Lexington-Fayette Urban County government.
 The payment has become a point of controversy, since constables in Kentucky have few actual duties.
 The state has authorized a salary of up to $9,600 a year, but the Louisville Metro Council cut it to $100 a month, plus expenses.

 Anyone standing for election as a constable must be at least 24 years of age, a resident of Kentucky for at least two years, and a resident of the county and district for at least a year prior to election.
 Since constables are constitutional peace officers they are exempt from attending the Department of Criminal Justice Training Academy in Richmond or state approved basic law enforcement training equivalent.
-Any constable, however, that takes office after January 1, 2023 must complete this training in order to make arrests or otherwise carry out full police powers.
-The legal authority of any such constable who chooses not to complete state approved law enforcement basic training will be limited to serving court documents.
+Any constable, however, who takes office after January 1, 2023 must complete this training in order to make arrests or otherwise carry out full police powers.
+Constables who took office prior to that date have a deadline of January 1, 2027 to go through law enforcement basic training to maintain their law enforcement powers.
+The legal authority of any constable who chooses not to complete state approved law enforcement basic training will be limited to serving court documents.

 The Kentucky Constables Association is affiliated with the National Constables Association.